emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-.. checked with rst2html -v index.rst > /dev/null
+.. checked with rst2html -v pull-request-merge.rst > /dev/null
 .. end